a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a folder containing subfolders.
 Select all the icons in the folder.
 Double-click one of the subfolders.
 Verify that the selection is retained in the parent window, with the subfolder icons dimmed.
 Position a child window over top of the parent so it overlaps some of the icons.
 Close the child window.
 Verify that the parent window correctly shows only the previously opened folder as selected.

 * Launch DeskTop.
 Open a window containing folders and files.
-Scroll the window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
-Drag a file over the obscured part of the folder.
+Scroll the window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars). drag a file icon over the obscured part of the folder.
 Verify the folder doesn't highlight.
 * Launch DeskTop.
 Open a window containing folders and files.
-Scroll the window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
-Drag a file over the visible part of the folder.
+Scroll the window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars). drag a file icon over the visible part of the folder.
 Verify the folder highlights but doesn't render past window bounds.
 Continue dragging over the obscured part of the folder.
 Verify that the folder unhighlights.

 * Launch DeskTop.
-Open two windows containing folders and files.
-Drag a file from one window over a folder in the other window.
+Open two windows containing folders and files. drag a file icon from one window over a folder in the other window.
 Verify that the folder highlights.
 Drop the file.
 Verify that the file is copied or moved to the correct target folder.
 * Launch DeskTop.
 Open two windows containing folders and files.
-Scroll one window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
-Drag a file from the other window over the obscured part of the folder.
+Scroll one window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars). drag a file icon from the other window over the obscured part of the folder.
 Verify the folder doesn't highlight.
 * Launch DeskTop.
 Open two windows containing folders and files.
-Scroll one window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
-Drag a file from the other window over the visible part of the folder.
+Scroll one window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars). drag a file icon from the other window over the visible part of the folder.
 Verify the folder highlights but doesn't render past window bounds.
 Continue dragging over the obscured part of the folder.
 Verify that the folder unhighlights.

 * Launch DeskTop.
 Open a window containing folders and files.
 Open another window, for an empty volume.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the target window.
 * Launch DeskTop.
 Open a window containing folders and files, with no scrollbars active.
 Open another window.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the source window.